EN

 Design can and should be a bridge between the two: a language that translates human needs into tangible solutions, but without forgetting the traceability of how things are made.
 It is not just about aesthetics or functionality, but about responsible, collaborative and sustainable processes.

-"We do not design in the abstract: we observe, listen and build from empathy to respond to real needs.
+"We do not design abstractly: we observe, listen and build from a place of empathy to respond to real needs.

-7. Is there any recent Studio Banana project that you consider particularly representative of your philosophy and that marks a before and after in your way of designing?
+7. Can you name a recent Studio Banana project that you think is especially representative of your philosophy and marks a turning point in your design approach?

-Probably the most representative project so far is Telefónica's Espacio Movistar, in its historic building on Madrid's Gran Vía.
-We wanted to recover the essence of this emblematic flagship and, at the same time, project it into the future, highlighting the brand's innovative legacy and its role in communication and technology in Spain.
+Perhaps the most representative project to date is Telefónica's Movistar Space located in its historic building on Madrid's Gran Vía.
+We sought to recapture the essence of this iconic flagship store while projecting it into the future, highlighting the brand's innovative legacy and its role in communication and technology in Spain.

-We designed a versatile proposal that redefines the relationship with the visitor and blurs the boundaries between retail, leisure and culture.
-The space promotes the connection with the city and democratises technology through interactive experiences: an immersive cube visible from the street, gaming areas, a cinema and capsules for content creation, all articulated around a large atrium that acts as an open and dynamic stage.
+We designed a versatile proposal that redefines the relationship with visitors and blurs the boundaries between retail, leisure and culture.
+The space promotes connection with the city and democratises technology through interactive experiences: an immersive cube visible from the street, gaming areas, a cinema and capsules for content creation, all articulated around a large atrium that acts as an open and dynamic stage.

-Telefónica's Movistar Space, in its historic building on the Gran Vía in Madrid
+Telefónica's Movistar Space, in its historic building on Madrid's Gran Vía

-8. Studio Banana has also worked for international institutions such as the International Olympic Committee.
-How was the challenge of designing the multimedia experience for the Olympic House in Lausanne?
+8. At Studio Banana, you have also worked for international institutions such as the International Olympic Committee.
+What was it like to design the multimedia experience for the Olympic House in Lausanne?

 It was a very special project, both because of the context and the message we wanted to convey.
 The International Olympic Committee (IOC) wanted the central lobby of its new headquarters, the Olympic House, to provide a welcoming experience that reflected its mission and the values of the Olympic movement.
 Our challenge was to design an immersive narrative that would coexist with the architectural strength of the building and, at the same time, connect emotionally with visitors, delegations and staff.